isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-our-home-sweet-home.md

 More than a roof over their heads, the public housing programme fostered a sense of rootedness among Singaporeans by giving them a tangible stake in the country.
 The late founding Prime Minister Lee Kuan Yew described it thus:

 “I wanted a home-owning society.
-I had seen the contrast between the blocks of low-cost rental flats, badly misused and poorly maintained, and those of house-proud owners, and was convinced that if every family owned its home, the country would be more stable… I believed this sense of ownership was vital for our new society which had no deep roots in a common historical experience..[^28]
+I had seen the contrast between the blocks of low-cost rental flats, badly misused and poorly maintained, and those of house-proud owners, and was convinced that if every family owned its home, the country would be more stable… I believed this sense of ownership was vital for our new society which had no deep roots in a common historical experience.”[^28]

 In its inaugural message to readers in July 1972, the magazine echoed Lee’s sentiments:

-“‘*Our Home* is about you and others in HDB housing estates.
+“*Our Home* is about you and others in HDB housing estates.
 You will get to know how much other people are like you, how other residents live, their problems and how they overcome them and about their achievements… We all live in the same community.
-It might be Redhill or Toa Payoh or Queenstown, what matters is that we make that community something to be proud of, a healthy environment for our children”.[^29]
+It might be Redhill or Toa Payoh or Queenstown, what matters is that we make that community something to be proud of, a healthy environment for our children.”[^29]

 In line with Singapore’s first Concept Plan in 1971, residential estates were developed as part of a ring of self-contained new towns around the central water catchment area.[^30] High-rise flats began replacing *kampongs* (villages) and came to characterise the suburban landscape.
 Our Home charted this period of transition and gave voice to the hopes and frustrations of residents as they adjusted to their new environment.